 The Conestoga wagon is not what many people think it is.
 If you’ve watched a lot of Westerns with scenes of covered wagons moving across the great prairies, this wagon probably appears quite familiar.
 Actually, the Conestoga wagon is the forerunner of those 19th century prairie schooners, which were smaller, lighter, and usually drawn by oxen.

-See also: Planes, Trains, Automobiles…and Wagons.
+Learn More: Planes, Trains, Automobiles…and Wagons

 Anatomy of a Conestoga Wagon

 Conestoga wagons originated in the mid-1700s… near Lancaster, Pennsylvania and the Conestoga River.

 Conestoga wagons originated in the mid-1700s, maybe even a little earlier, near Lancaster, Pennsylvania and the Conestoga River.
 The frame and suspension were made of wood, while the wheels were typically iron-rimmed for greater durability.
 Wagons needed to be sturdy; they had to cross streams and shallow rivers, navigate steep mountain passes, and deal with rutted roads and deep mud.
 Notice how the body of the wagon is shaped; it’s curved.
 This is so as the wagons traversed hills and mountains, cargo would shift toward the center, rather than slide toward the sides and destabilize the wagon.

 This is a transcript from the video series Experiencing America — A Smithsonian Tour through American History.
 Watch it now, on The Great Courses Plus.